 Order your New Zealand debit card (or EFTPOS card as it is called in New Zealand) with the bank, which you will quite possibly get given to you at your appointment.
 If you want a MasterCard or Visa, this may take a few days to be available to pick up in the branch.

 Bonus: Request a copy of a bank statement with your New Zealand address as a proof of address for your Hospitality New Zealand 18+ Card application (see below).

 Transfer Money to Your New Zealand Bank Account

 Congratulations on opening a New Zealand bank account!
 Now you can start transferring your funds from home into your NZ bank account.
 This may take a few days to go through, so its best to transfer funds as soon as you open your account.
-There are a number of ways to do this, which we detail in How to Transfer Money to Your New Zealand Bank Account, but the cheapest way we have found to do this is through a foreign exchange broker, like XE Money, which is free to use for your first transfer.
+There are a number of ways to do this, which we detail in How to Transfer Money to Your New Zealand Bank Account, but the cheapest way we have found to do this is through a foreign exchange broker, like XE Money or Wise, which is free to use for your first transfer.

 Day 4 of Being an International Student in New Zealand